DataDog/integrations-extras/pihole/README.md

 ### Configuration

 1. In the root of your Agent's configuration directory, copy `conf.d/pihole.d/conf.yaml.example` to `conf.d/pihole.d/conf.yaml`.
-2. Edit `conf.d/pihole.d/conf.yaml` by adding an instance and including both the host and API token in order to start collecting your Pi-hole metrics.
+2. Edit `conf.d/pihole.d/conf.yaml` by adding an instance which includes the host and (optionally-if the queries fail) the API token in order to start collecting your Pi-hole metrics.
 See the [sample pihole.d/conf.yaml][7] for all available configuration options.

 3. [Restart the Agent][8].